Escape from Tarkov

-Escape from Tarkov is a multiplayer first-person tactical extraction-shooter video game developed by Battlestate Games for Microsoft Windows.
-The game is set in the fictional Norvinsk region in northwestern Russia, where a war is taking place between two private military companies (United Security "USEC" and the Battle Encounter Assault Regiment "BEAR").
+Escape from Tarkov is a multiplayer first-person tactical extraction shooter video game developed by Battlestate Games for Microsoft Windows.
+The game is set in the fictional Norvinsk region in northwestern Russia, where a war is taking place between two private military companies.
 Players join matches called "raids" in which they fight other players and bots for loot and aim to survive and escape.

-Version 1.0 for the game released on 15 November 2025.
+Version 1.0 for the game was released on 15 November 2025.

 Gameplay

 The developers of Escape from Tarkov refer to the game as a realistic and hardcore first-person shooter, survival video game that borrows elements from massively multiplayer online games.
-In its current state, Escape from Tarkov incorporates five different game modes: PMC raid, Scavenger raid, PvE, Practice and Arena.
+In its current state, Escape from Tarkov incorporates five different game modes: PMC raid, Scavenger raid, PvE, Practice, and Arena.